salyadav/gundoosmean-client/README.md

-It's Live!!!
+#It's Live!!!

 https://gundoosmean.netlify.app/

+##Game Rules:
+1. You will see some fish surfacing, asking for food.
+2. They stay only for a while and then...
+Poof!
+Vanish.
+3. Your goal is to remember their locations and feed them peanuts.
+4. Select all the cells which had fishes and click- GO!
+5. Honey, you can't afford to make too many mistakes and you don't have forever!

+##For the programmers interested to contribute-

-How to get it running in your local (for first timers):
+###How to get it running in your local (for first timers):
 1. Install parcel if you don't have it already:
     `npm install -g parcel`
 2. Download all dependencies required in node_modules: